 One rental car/van at the gateway city for those teams that fly to the conference.

-Lodging related to one hotel room per team member will be reimbursed at a rate not to exceed the SPE rate.
+Lodging related to one hotel room or housing unit per team member will be reimbursed at a rate not to exceed the SPE rate.
 Note that the room reservations are limited, so entrants must book their rooms early.
 Room and taxes for the night before the DSATS symposium, the night of the symposium and for the nights of the conference are covered.
 Charges for the room on the last day of the conference need to be pre-approved by the Committee as most conference attendees depart on the last day of the conference unless there are unusual circumstances.

 A per diem will be pre-approved by the Committee each year, which will vary with the cost of living in the gateway city.
 The per diem is intended to cover average meals (breakfast, lunch and dinner) and incidentals.